adigitoleo/PlateMotionRequests.jl/README.md

 Data can be written to/read from storage using `write_platemotion` and `read_platemotion`.
 These functions write/read simple tab-delimited text files.
-By using the `.nc` file extension, you can tell `write_platemotion` to use an experimental NetCDF output format.
+By using the `.nc` file extension, you can tell `write_platemotion` to use an experimental NetCDF output format (NetCDF tests currently fail on Windows).
 To store binary representations, the `Serialization` module from Julia's standard library may prove useful.
 Other formats like HDF5 or ASDF may be preferred,